Four people.

 The Agent

-“I have fourteen properties, thirty-eight residents and three local authorities to keep happy.
-I need to know what's on fire — and what isn't.”
+“Four properties, seven residents and local authorities to keep happy.
+I need to know what's on fire — and when it changed, and who changed it.”

 The Resident